CiscoSE/terraform-ccp-provider/README.md

 `cp terraform-provider-ccp_v0.1.0 ~/.terraform.d/plugins/cisco.com/ccp/ccp/0.1.0/darwin_amd64`

-NOTE: The example `copy` command above is using the CCP provider version `0.1.0`.
-If using a different version to what is shown remember to change the name in the `go build -o terraform-provider-ccp` command.
-Also create a new folder in `~/.terraform.d/plugins/cisco.com/ccp/ccp/` for this version.
+**NOTE:** The example `copy` above is using the CCP provider version `0.1.0`.
+If you are using a different version remember to change the name when running `go build -o terraform-provider-ccp_v`.
+You also need to create a new folder in `~/.terraform.d/plugins/cisco.com/ccp/ccp/` for this version.

 5. Initialise Terraform